Switching your current account - made simple

 Your guide to switching current accounts

-You can apply to open your personal current account in your local branch, or online.
+You can apply to open your personal current account in your local branch or over the phone.
 If you’re opening a non-personal account please apply in branch.
-Find out what current account options (pdf, 695KB)
+Find out what current account options (pdf, 74KB) are available.

 Click here to find out what documents we'll need from you for a current account (The branch will advise what documents will be required if you’re opening a different account type).

-Your new account will be up and running within 10 working days once your application has been approved.
+Your new account will be up and running within 10 working days of the Switching Start Date.

 If you’re opening a personal account we will order bank cards for your new account, help you set up telephone and internet banking and arrange any bill payment you need.
 Your new account will have the ability to send and receive Single Euro Payments Area (SEPA) payments, should this be required.